Fill in a keyword below to quickly find the answer to your question about the visa New Zealand

 - My name is listed incorrectly on my NZeTA, what now?

 Do you have an accent or punctuation mark in your name?
 For example, an ü, ä, ö, ç, é, è, ê, ñ of ß?
 Then your name will be corrected automatically and displayed differently than you are used to.
 Special characters in the name, such as umlauts, are not accepted by the immigration service’s system.
 Therefore, the name is converted as it appears in the machine-readable part of the passport.
 These are the two lines containing many “<<<” characters, at the very bottom of the plastic or laminated page in your passport.
 The top of these two lines contains your name (right after the country code).
 Is your name spelled here as it is on your NZeTA?
 Then everything is in order, and you can travel to New Zealand without any problems.

 Is the spelling error not because of an accent or punctuation mark?
 Then you probably entered your name incorrectly in the application form yourself.
 In this case, your NZeTA is invalid.
 Is the name of another person on your NZeTA or is your name incomplete?
 This may be due to the automatic completion function of your browser.
 It is your responsibility to check on the verification page, just before you pay, that all details are listed correctly.
-The only way to solve this is to apply for a new NZeTA.

 - I cannot check in, what now?

 Has your NZeTA application been approved, but are you still unable to check in with the airline?
 This is probably due to the fact that your passport details were not filled in correctly when you checked in or when you applied for your NZeTA.